 - Darcy in Thor is a scientist interning with a team of astrophysicists, but is not very helpful to them, being a political scientist.

-- The Stinger for Iron Man 3 has Dr. Bruce Banner say the line verbatim to Tony Stark, who has been telling the entire story of the movie to him as if Bruce were his psychotherapist.
+- Inverted with Dr. Bruce Banner in Marvel Cinematic Universe, as while he's a physicist, he is seen practicing medicine in the slums of Calcutta at the start of The Avengers.
+However, The Stinger for Iron Man 3 has him say the line verbatim to Tony Stark, who has been telling the entire story of the movie to him as if Bruce were his psychotherapist.

 - At one point in The Wolverine, Logan is treated by a veterinarian student.